Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 1. There are 2 harmless potions, 3 poison ones, 1 that lets you move forward and 1 that lets you move backward.
 2. There is a poison potion directly to the left of both of the harmless potions.
 3. The potions at the extreme ends are different, neither lets us move forward.
-4. Neither the biggest nor the smallest potion is poisonous.
+4. Neither the biggest nor the smallest bottle contains poison potion.
-5. The second potion on the left and the second on the right have the same contents.
+5. The second bottle on the left and the second on the right have the same contents.

 How do we tackle it?
 Consider this version.
-Note that, as stated in the puzzle, there's 1 potion smaller than all the others (the dwarf) and 1 potion bigger than all the others (the giant).
+Note that, as stated in the puzzle, there's 1 bottle smaller than all the others (the dwarf) and 1 bottle bigger than all the others (the giant).

 ![Example version]({{ url_for('static', filename='img/potter-puzzle/solve-1.png') }})